heptarch/heptarch.github.io/drafts/demon.md

   </p>

 Ȣ. The currents are stilled; the ocean a mirror of welcoming infinitude.
-Ellen leaves her friends by the breakwater to return to the tunnels beneath the House.
+Ellen leaves her friends by the breakwater and returns to the tunnels beneath the House.

 <i>What have you found now?</i>

-One of a thousand doors leads to Euston; one of a thousand doors, stretching in webs of otherspace and undisentanglable complexity across the bright whorl of the galaxy.
+One of a thousand doors leads to Euston; thousand doors, stretching in webs of otherspace and undisentanglable complexity across the bright whorl of the galaxy.
 She feels as if she is becoming her true self once more.